Shopware HTTP Cache with Varnish XKey

 framework:

-More information about the Trusted Proxies can be found in the official Symfony documentation at Symfony Proxy Docs
+You can find more information on trusted proxies in the official Symfony documentation at Symfony Proxy Docs.

 Shopware 6 XKey configuration